 QA (quality assurance) - In environmental monitoring, any action to ensure the reliability of monitoring and measurement data.
-Aspects of QA include procedures, interlaboratory comparison studies, evaluations, and documentation qualifier - A letter or series of letter codes in a graph or chart indicating that the associated value did not meet analytical requirements or was estimated.
+Aspects of QA include procedures, inter-laboratory comparison studies, evaluations, and documentation.

 QC (quality control) - In environmental monitoring, the routine application of procedures to obtain the required standards of performance in monitoring and measurement processes.
 QC procedures include calibration of instruments, control charts, and analysis of replicate and duplicate samples.